 Vermont ‘s Connecticut River Watershed Advisory Commission

-Tara Bamford, Thetford (member at large) Tara Bamford directs the community and environmental planning program at North Country Council, the regional planning commission serving the northern third of New Hampshire.
-Ms. Bamford has both a B.S. and M.S. in Natural Resource Planning.
-Land use planning to protect water resources has been a common thread in her work for over twenty-five years, beginning at Cape Cod’s Sole Source Aquifer program.
-While at North Country Council, and previously at Upper Valley Lake Sunapee Regional Planning Commission, Ms. Bamford has worked with numerous Connecticut River corridor communities and tributaries in both N.H. and Vermont, conducted several projects for the CRJC, wrote the successful nomination of the Cold River to the N.H.
+Tara Bamford, Thetford Land use planning to protect water resources has been a common theme in Tara’s professional planning work for over thirty years, beginning at Cape Cod’s Sole Source Aquifer program.
+Since 2007, Tara has led the community planning program at North Country Council, the regional planning commission serving the northern third of New Hampshire.
+Prior to that, she served as Executive Director at Upper Valley Lake Sunapee Regional Planning Commission.
+Tara has both a B.S. and M.S. in Natural Resource Planning.
+Tara has worked with numerous Connecticut River corridor communities and tributaries in both N.H. and Vermont conducted several projects for the CRJC, wrote the successful nomination of the Cold River to the N.H.
 Rivers Management and Protection Program, and developed a “no net loss” floodplain ordinance for NHDES, which was published as the statewide model.
-She serves on the Executive Committee of the Northern New England Chapter of the American Planning Association, and on the Board of Two Rivers Ottauquechee Regional Commission.
-Ms. Bamford and her spouse steward a conserved portion of Conant Swamp, a few hundred yards from the Connecticut River in Thetford, Vermont.
+Tara and her spouse steward a conserved portion of Conant Swamp, a few hundred yards from the Connecticut River in Thetford, Vermont.

 Chris Campany, AICP, Brattleboro (Windham RPC) Chris Campany is the Executive Director of the Windham Regional Commission based in Brattleboro, Vermont.
 The Windham Region consists of 27 towns within a 920 square mile area of Southeastern Vermont.
 The purpose of the commission is to assist towns to provide effective local government and work cooperatively with them to address regional issues.
 Prior to his tenure at the Windham Regional Commission, Chris was an Assistant Professor of Landscape Architecture at Mississippi State University; Deputy Director of Planning and Zoning, and Zoning Officer, for Calvert County, Maryland; Deputy Commissioner of Planning for Orange County, New York; Federal Policy Coordinator for the National Campaign for Sustainable Agriculture in its work on the 2002 Farm Bill; founder and Executive Director of the Baton Rouge Economic and Agricultural Development Alliance in Louisiana; and a Program Analyst and Presidential Management Intern with the U.S. Environmental Protection Agency in Washington, DC.
 Chris holds a Bachelor of Arts in Political Science and a Master of Public Policy and Administration from Mississippi State University, and a Master of Landscape Architecture from Louisiana State University.
 He is a Certified Planner through the American Institute of Certified Planners.

-David Deen, Westminster (member at large) David is the River Steward for the Connecticut River Watershed Council.
-He is responsible for public education and advocacy on issues affecting the River in the Upper Valley reach of the river.
-David has served in the Vermont Legislature for 24 years as chair of the Fish, Wildlife and Water Resources Committee among other assignments.
-He serves on the board of the Connecticut River chapter of Trout Unlimited and as a board member of the Vermont River Conservancy.
+David Deen, Westminster (member-at-large) David recently retired from a decades long career as a River Steward for the Connecticut River Conservancy.
+He is an advocate for public education and advocacy on issues affecting the Connecticut River Valley and its watershed.
+David has served in the Vermont Legislature for 28 years as chair of the Fish, Wildlife and Water Resources Committee among other assignments.
+He serves on the board of the Connecticut River chapter of Trout Unlimited and as an advisory committee member of the Vermont River Conservancy.
 He tries to fish whenever and wherever he can and represents fishing interests on the Vermont Connecticut River Resource Commission.
 David holds a MS in Environmental Science from Antioch New England Graduate School.